 “Iraq is currently engaged in the war against terrorists.
 It does not have an opportunity to settle disputes with neighbors, whatever the cost,” the analyst added, referring to Turkey.
 “At the same time you need to understand that the US will never go against Turkey, its strategic partner.”

-Posted by GPD on May 10, 2017, With 1293 Reads Filed under WarZone.
+Posted by GPD on May 10, 2017, With 1301 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.